-Briggs and Morgan is committed to providing legal services to low-income individuals, nonprofit and community organizations, and public interest causes.
-Our pro bono services range from direct legal work for the indigent to extensive assistance to the courts.
+Briggs and Morgan is committed to providing legal services to low-income individuals, nonprofit and community organizations, and public interest causes, ranging from direct legal work for the indigent to extensive assistance to the courts.
 The firm’s diverse provision of services aims to meet what we consider to be our highest professional obligation and we strongly encourage our attorneys to contribute at least 50 hours of pro bono services each year as aspired to in the Minnesota Rules of Professional Conduct and the firm’s policy.

 The firm’s pro bono program, which is managed by a designated committee and led by shareholder Andy Carlson has received numerous accolades.
 Last year, Briggs and Morgan attorneys volunteered their time to various agencies and programs which serve the disadvantaged, including:

 The Advocates for Human Rights